Social Democratic Party of Germany

-The SPD was established in 1863.
-It was one of the earliest Marxist-influenced parties in the world.
-From the 1890s through the early 20th century, the SPD was Europe's largest Marxist party, and the most popular political party in Germany.
-During the First World War, the party split between a pro-war mainstream and the anti-war Independent Social Democratic Party, of which some members went on to form the Communist Party of Germany (KPD).
-The SPD played a leading role in the German Revolution of 1918–1919 and was responsible for the foundation of the Weimar Republic.
-SPD politician Friedrich Ebert served as the first president of Germany.
+The SPD was founded in 1875 from a merger of smaller socialist parties, and grew rapidly after the lifting of Germany's repressive Anti-Socialist Laws in 1890 to become the largest socialist party in Western Europe until 1933.
+In 1891, it adopted its Marxist-influenced Erfurt Program, though in practice it was moderate and focused on building working-class organizations.
+In the 1912 federal election, the SPD won 34.8 percent of votes and became the largest party in the Reichstag, but was still excluded from government.
+After the start of the First World War in 1914, the party split between a pro-war mainstream and the anti-war Independent Social Democratic Party, some members of which later formed the Communist Party of Germany (KPD).
+The SPD played a leading role in the German revolution of 1918–1919 and in the foundation of the Weimar Republic.
+The SPD politician Friedrich Ebert served as the first president of Germany from 1919 to 1925.

-After the rise of the Nazi Party to power, the SPD was the only party present in the Reichstag to vote against the Enabling Act of 1933; the SPD was subsequently banned, and operated in exile as the Sopade.
-After the Second World War, the SPD was re-established.
-In East Germany, it was forced to merge with the KPD to form the Socialist Unity Party of Germany.
+After the rise of the Nazi Party to power, the SPD was the only party in the Reichstag which voted against the Enabling Act of 1933; the SPD was subsequently banned, and operated in exile as the Sopade.
+After the Second World War from 1939 to 1945, the SPD was re-established.
+In the Soviet occupation zone, it was forced to merge with the KPD to form the Socialist Unity Party of Germany.
 In West Germany, the SPD became one of two major parties alongside the CDU/CSU.
-In the Godesberg Program of 1959, the SPD dropped its commitment to Marxism, becoming a big tent party of the centre-left.
-The SPD led the federal government from 1969 to 1982, 1998 to 2005 and again since 2021.
-It served as a junior partner to a CDU/CSU led government from 1966 to 1969, 2005 to 2009 and from 2013 to 2021.
+In its Godesberg Program of 1959, the SPD dropped its commitment to Marxism, becoming a big tent party of the centre-left.
+The SPD led the federal government from 1969 to 1982 (under Willy Brandt and Helmut Schmidt), 1998 to 2005 (under Gerhard Schröder) and again from 2021 to 2025 under Olaf Scholz.
+It served as a junior partner to a CDU/CSU-led government from 1966 to 1969, 2005 to 2009, 2013 to 2021 and again since 2025.

-The SPD holds pro-EU stances and is a member of the Party of European Socialists and sits with the Progressive Alliance of Socialists and Democrats group in the European Parliament.
-With 16 MEPs, it is the third largest party in the group.
+The SPD holds pro-European stances and is a member of the Party of European Socialists and sits with the Progressive Alliance of Socialists and Democrats group in the European Parliament.
+With 14 MEPs, it is the third largest party in the group.
 The SPD was a founding member of the Socialist International, but the party left in 2013 after criticising its acceptance of parties they consider to be violating human rights.
 The SPD subsequently founded the Progressive Alliance and was joined by numerous other parties around the world.
 Previously, the SPD was a founding member of both the Second International and the Labour and Socialist International.